 The literature on Hermetic, in the contemporary west, though it may seem strange in an age that seems quite indifferent, is huge and it was further expanded in recent decades.
 Unfortunately, barring a few exceptions (Among them Elemire Zolla must certainly be mentioned for his“the wonders of nature”, Milan 1975), it seems curiously deformed, mostly useless for those who want to seriously explore the issue.

 It is divided into two main strands, each recognizable by a parent of success.
 Marcelin Berthelot (Introduction à I’etude de la chimie des Anciens et du Moyen Age, Paris 1889; Les origines de l’Alchimie, Paris 1885; La chimie au Moyen Age, Paris M.DCC.XCIII.) has opened a careful and comprehensive study from Alexandrian Alchemy to medieval period.
 To him, and his school, we owe the recovery of rare manuscripts, Syriac and Greek, in the only edition still available.
 Berthelot was a famous chemist and never moved away from the view that alchemy was a kind of ancient chemistry, more or less rudimentary.

 All his studies and his research sought to investigate in this effect the value of the texts translated and published, in an attempt to show that under a pseudo-esoteric language, lurked trivial metallurgical operations, more or less misunderstood by those investigators.
 This way of approaching the problem has continued without doubt or hesitation till today, although it is clear that the scholars who take charge are mostly forced to give up the understanding of most of the texts, or consider our ancient predecessors some naive incurables, and at best some ‘idiots, who liked to repeat unnecessary operations without conclusive results, all taken by a form, fortunately harmless, of schizoid monomania.
 From time to time, happy event, they discovered a new compound or procedure used for less noble purposes than those which openly sought, and then enriched dyeing fabrics, or hidden drunk brandy, or the less honest, proposed for alloys Pinchbeck to other idiots who took the gold for good.
 A relatively recent example, by an expert in Alexandrian Alchemy (F. Sherwood Taylor: A survey of Greek Alchemy.
 Quoted by M. Eliade), is particularly illuminating on this strange way of thinking.
-Having considered the various alchemical process in which a body recurred, which the Greeks called sulfur, he finds that it was not described none of the reactions very evident and common of sulfur.
-Completely indifferent to the exhortations of the same text ( “our sulphur is not vulgar sulphur, our sulphur is alive sulphur …») infers that the authors (in particular Zosimos of Panopolis) had no ability for testing, actually, any interest for testing.
+Having considered the various alchemical process in which a body recurred, which the Greeks called sulfur, he finds that it was described as none of the reactions very evident and common sulfur.
+Completely indifferent to the exhortations of the same text ( “our sulfur is not vulgar sulfur, our sulfur is alive sulfur …») infers that the authors (in particular Zosimos of Panopolis) had no ability for testing, actually, any interest for testing.
 He is not even touched by doubt, that they are not talking about the chemical element with which it is used to operate.
-Among others in ancient greek there was a pun between “θεῖον Theîon”, meaning “divine – from the gods – sacred “, as adjective, and “god – nature or divine being “ as a noun, and ”θεῖος Theîos”, meaning Sulphur.
+Among others in ancient greek there was a pun between “θεῖον Theîon”, meaning “divine – from the gods – sacred “, as an adjective, and “god – nature or divine being “ as a noun, and ”θεῖος Theîos”, meaning Sulfur.
 Which should lead to cautious reflection.

-It remains us to determine what the hermetic philosophers have said about themselves.
-Few, however, at least until the seventeenth century, who introduced ramblings theoretical or historical texts, given the substantial indifference to everything that was not guiding the operations.
-So in the medieval monk Simon of Cologne (3) is an exception, with these considerations accompanying practice:
+It remains for us to determine what the hermetic philosophers have said about themselves.
+Few, however, at least until the seventeenth century, who introduced ramblings of theoretical or historical texts, given the substantial indifference to everything that was not guiding the operations.
+So the medieval monk Simon of Cologne (3) is an exception, with these considerations accompanying practice:

-- Do not give bibliographical information, it is easy accessible.
+- Do not give bibliographical information, it is easily accessible.
 We can never forget the hermetic tradition of J. Evola, if only for its considerable glee that gave us a reading of some passages in the text exceptionally, and for the profound boredom that inspired the stupidity of the doctrines of social-political implications;

 - Speculum minus alchimiae Bibl.
 Univ Bologna 153, chap.
 1 XII;